-- A. the employee's performance is standard or better; and - B. OCEA objects to such assignment (OCEA shall not object to such assignment change, except for good cause); and - C. there is another employee in the same classification in the agency/department who meets the specific qualifications for the assignment.
+- A. the employee's performance "meets" or "exceeds" performance objectives; and - B. OCEA objects to such assignment (OCEA shall not object to such assignment change, except for good cause); and - C. there is another employee in the same classification in the department who meets the specific qualifications for the assignment.

 Section 11.
-Training
+Weaponless Defense Training